Investors wishing to establish a new business must first apply for an investment permit at the Ethiopian Investment Commission (henceforth EIC).

 |Relevant documents||National Pharmaceutical Industry Strategy|

-The government has keen to add value to the country’s agriculture-oriented economy through development of the agro-processing sector.
+The government has keen to add value to the country’s agriculture-oriented economy through the development of the agro-processing sector.

 There is strong demand for consumer goods in the form of processed food items and this can provide an import substitution opportunity.